jannette-wang/sweet-aus/README.md

+## About me

-- 👋 Hi, I’m @Jannette Wang.
+- 👋 Hi, I’m @Jannette Wang.You might recognize me as GitHub's starter.
 - 👀 I’m interested in Azure Cloud and Automation.
 - 🌱 I’m currently working as Terraform enabler.
 - 💞️ I’m looking to collaborate on any of DevOps or Cloud team.